About OC Memory Lab

 Anything that has been copyrighted is prohibited

 Yes, reservations are required.
-Reservations are available after you have completed orientation
+Reservations are available after you have watched the instruction videos.

 The OC Memory Lab does not have this equipment available to borrow.
 There are various retail stores that sell USB and external drives